Website icon Xpert.Digital

 Suitable for:

-Yes, at least with 'SEO criticism' I made it into the top ten rankings on Google. 😅😉
+Yes, at least with 'SEO criticism' I made it into the top ten rankings from Google. 😅😉

 Explanation, meaning and top ten emojis – everything you should know about the world of emoticons now